wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 Make sure you have your static files set up (see [Chapter Templates and Static Media](#chapter-templates-static))

-In the static folder create a *js* folder and place the JQuery JavaScript file (`jquery.js`) here along with an file called `rango-jquery.js`, which will house our JavaScript code.
+In the `static` directory, create a *js* directory and place the JQuery JavaScript file (`jquery.js`) here along with an file called `rango-jquery.js`.
+This script will house our JavaScript code.
 In `rango-jquery.js`, add the following JavaScript:

 {lang="javascript",linenos=off}
 	$(document).ready(function() {
 	    // JQuery code to be added in here.
 	});

-This piece of JQuery, first selects the document object (with `$(document)`), and then makes a call to `ready()`.
-Once the document is ready i.e. the complete page is loaded, then the anonymous function denoted by `function(){ }` will be executed.
+This piece of JavaScript utilises JQuery.
+It first selects the document object (with `$(document)`), and then makes a call to `ready()`.
+Once the document is ready (i.e. the complete page is loaded), the anonymous function denoted by `function() { }` will be executed.
 It is pretty typical, if not standard, to wait until the document has been finished loading before running the JQuery functions.
-Otherwise, the code will begin executing before all the HTML elements have been downloaded.
+Otherwise, the code may begin executing before all the HTML elements have been downloaded.
 See the [JQuery Documentation on Ready](http://api.jquery.com/ready/) for more details.

 I> ### Select and Act Pattern
-I>
-I> JQuery requires you to think in a more `functional` programming style, as opposed to the typical I> JavaScript style which is often written in a more `procedural` programming style.
-For all the I> JQuery commands they follow a similar pattern: **Select and Act**.
-Select an element, and then perform some action on/with I> the element.
-So it is good to keep this in mind.
-In the next subsections, we will go through a few examples.
+I> JQuery requires you to think in a more *functional* programming style, as opposed to the typical JavaScript style which is often written in a more *procedural* programming style.
+For all the JQuery commands, they follow a similar pattern: **Select and Act**.
+Select an element, and then perform some action on/with the element.

-###Example Popup Box on Click
+### Example Popup Box on Click
 In this example, we want to show you the difference between doing the same functionality in standard JavaScript versus JQuery.
 In your `about.html` template, add the following piece of code:

 {lang="html",linenos=off}
 	<button  class="btn btn-primary"